Published 24 Jun, 2022

 Data sources:

 Australian data are from the National Notifiable Diseases Surveillance System (NNDS).
 The NNDS collates disease notifications made to the relevant state or territory health authorities under the provisions of the public health legislation in each jurisdiction.
-Hepatitis B and hepatitis C are notifiable diseases in all states and territories.
-More information on the NNDS is available at http://www.health.gov.au/internet/main/publishing.nsf/content/cda-surveil-nndss-nndssintro.htm.
+Hepatitis B and hepatitis C are notifiable diseases in all states/territories.
+More information on the NNDS is available at http://www.health.gov.au/internet/main/publishing.nsf/content/cda-surveil-nndss-nndssintro.htm

-Extensive analyses of NNDS data relevant to this measure are provided in annual surveillance reports, and interactive latest surveillance data produced by the Kirby Institute for infection and immunity in society.7,8,9 The National update on HIV, viral hepatitis and sexually transmissible infections in Australia 2009-2018 and the Latest surveillance data: Hepatitis B & Hepatitis C are the primary sources of data used for this measure.
+Extensive analyses of NNDS data of relevance to this measure are provided in annual surveillance reports, and in interactive latest surveillance data produced by the Kirby Institute for infection and immunity in society.12-13,15-17

 Data caveat: